 and

-Importantly, the rates in (\ref{eqn:beta_rate}) and (\ref{eqn:pi_rate}), ignoring logarithmic factors, match those in previous works.
+Importantly, the rates in (\ref{eqn:beta_rate}) and (\ref{eqn:pi_rate}), up to logarithmic factor, match those in previous works.
 However, our setting allows for modeling at different quantile levels.
 We also complement our results by allowing for the possibility of lagged dependent data.
 Specifically, under a $\beta$-mixing assumption, Theorem \ref{thm:1} provides a statistical guarantee for estimating $(\theta(\tau), \Pi(\tau))$.
 This result can be thought as a generalization of the statements in (\ref{eqn:beta_rate}) and (\ref{eqn:pi_rate}).